Tiburon Challenger 2025: Michael Zheng vs Olle Wallin preview, head-to-head, prediction and betting tips

 Live Telecast: USA - Challenger TV

-Seventh-seeded Michael Zheng will face Sweden's Olle Wallin in the second round of the 2025 Tiburon Challenger on Thursday (October 2).
+Seventh-seeded Michael Zheng will face Spain's Rafael Jodar for a place in the 2025 Tiburon Challenger final later on Saturday (October 4).

-A couple of weeks ago, Zheng achieved his career-high singles ranking of 227 following his second-career ATP Challenger Tour title in Columbus.
-The 2024 NCAA Division-I singles titlist has won 25 of his 33 competitive outings in his first full season on the Challenger circuit.
-The 21-year-old is one of the outside favorites to win the Tiburon Challenger title and started his campaign on a positive note earlier this week, downing Great Britain's Oliver Tarvet 6-4, 6-3 to reach the second round of the 75-level event.
+Zheng, who won the 2024 NCAA Division-I Men's Singles Championship last November, has put together a good year on the ATP Challenger Tour by winning two titles in Columbus and Chicago.
+The American has yet to drop a set at this week's 75-level event in Tiburon, having defeated Mitchell Krueger, Olle Wallin, and Oliver Tarvet en route to the last four.

-Wallin, meanwhile, is ranked outside the men's top 400 ATP rankings, which forced him to qualify for this week's Tiburon Challenger.
-The 23-year-old has made the most out of the opportunity, though.
-After not dropping a single set in his two qualifying wins, the Swede reversed a set and a break deficit in his first-round match to beat the higher-ranked Martin Damm Jr. 2-6, 7-6(5), 6-3 in just over two hours.
+The 21-year-old will be eager to improve upon his impressive year-to-date win/loss record of 27-8 when he takes on 19-year-old Jodar, who cracked the ATP top 500 rankings last month on the back of his against-all-odds triumph at the Hersonissos Challenger.
+This week, the World No. 309 went on another giant-killing run, beating seeded players like Nicolas Meija and Jack Pinnington Jones to record his sixth Challenger-level semifinal result in 2025.

-Zheng and Wallin have never met on either the ATP Tour or the Challenger circuit so their head-to-head record stands at 0-0.
+Zheng and Jodar have never met on either the ATP Tour or the Challenger circuit so their head-to-head record stands at 0-0.

 Odds will be updated once available.